blinkchan/Git-playground/About Git & Github.md

 # Introduction
  ## What does Git do?
- What Git does is that it will save all historical versions of every file so that you can access every old version of your program.
+ What Git does is that it will save all historical versions of every file in your program so that you can access any old version of it with ease.
  ## The difference between Git and Github
  ### What is Git and Github?
  Git is a distributed version-control system, which will check changes in files in any folder that is repository (*This part needs replenishing*).
 Git will simply save every version of your repository and attach a hash to each, so we can also say that Git is a persistent hash table.
 The "distributed" word means that there can be multiple people working on the same project.
 Notice that you can access Git with or without the Internet.